 Onondaga County Cross Filer Notification Forms are available in our office or online at www.ongov.net/Employment/document_center.
 Send completed form to Onondaga County Dept. of Personnel, 421 Montgomery St 13th Fl, Syracuse NY 13202 OR FAX 315-435-8272 OR call 315-435-3537.

 CHANGE OF ADDRESS: It is the responsibility of the candidate to notify the Onondaga County Personnel Department in writing of any change in address.
-No attempt will be made by this department to locate candidates who have moved.
 Address change forms are available in the Personnel Department during normal office hours or online at www.ongov.net/Employment/document_center.

 MILITARY MAKE-UP EXAMINATION: Any member of the armed forces of the United States who has filed an application to compete in a scheduled competitive examination but is deprived of the opportunity to compete in the examination due to ACTIVE MILITARY DUTY can be provided with a special military make-up examination upon written request to the Onondaga County Personnel Department.
-The applicant must submit a copy of military orders (DD214) along with his/her request for a make-up exam within sixty (60) days of release from active duty.
+The applicant must submit a copy of military orders, DD214 or other official military document that substantiates active military service at the time of the examination.
+Request must be no later than sixty (60) days after release from active duty.

 SPECIAL REQUIREMENT FOR APPOINTMENT IN SCHOOL DISTRICTS AND BOCES: Per Chapter 180 of the Laws of 2000, and by Regulations of the Commissioner of Education, to be employed in a position designated by a school district or BOCES as involving contact with students, a clearance for employment from the State Education Department is required.